zhangliye/stss_open/README.md

 ## Citing STSS

-If you use the nonlinear or conic optimization functionality of JuMP, please cite the following [preprint](http://arxiv.org/abs/1508.01982) which describes the methods implemented in JuMP.
 You may cite it as:

     @article{
     title = {Big Data-Based Estimation for Ship Safety Distance Distribution in Port Waters},